The Action of Young Subgroups on the Partition Complex: Statement of Results

 \subsection{Acknowledgements}

-The first author's initial impetus for this work was provided by Ralf Donau's paper~\cite{donau2012nice} and his desire to understand its connection with~\cite{arone1998homology}, and he is grateful to Donau for several useful email exchanges, and in particular for sharing the results of some of his computer-aided calculations of the homology groups of quotient spaces of $|\Pi_n|$.
+The first-named author's initial impetus for this work was provided by Ralf Donau's paper~\cite{donau2012nice} and his desire to understand its connection with~\cite{arone1998homology}, and he is grateful to Donau for several useful email exchanges, and in particular for sharing the results of some of his computer-aided calculations of the homology groups of quotient spaces of $|\Pi_n|$.

-The second author's interest in the partition complex was initially sparked by the study of the Morava $E$-theory of spectral Lie algebras in his thesis, and he would like to thank his advisor Jacob Lurie for his guidance and support.
-The second author was supported by an ERP scholarship of the German Academic Scholarship Foundation and by the Max Planck Institute for Mathematics in Bonn.
+The second-named author's interest in the partition complex was initially sparked by the study of the Morava $E$-theory of spectral Lie algebras in his thesis, and he would like to thank his advisor Jacob Lurie for his guidance and support.
+The second-named author was supported by an ERP scholarship and by the Max Planck Institute \mbox{for Mathematics in Bonn.}

-Both authors thank the Hausdorff Research Institute for Mathematics in Bonn for its hospitality.
+Both authors thank the Hausdorff Research Institute for Mathematics in Bonn for its hospitality, and the anonymous referee for many helpful comments that led to an improvement of this paper.